Ganesh Bagler: Career

 After earning his Ph.D. from the Centre for Cellular and Molecular Biology, where he focused on graph theoretical models of protein structures, Bagler completed postdoctoral research in computational neuroscience at the National Centre for Biological Sciences.
 He then worked at the Max Planck Institute for Molecular Genetics in Prof. Michael Lappe's (Otto Warburg Laboratory, Bioinformatics/Structural Proteomics) group in Germany on bioinformatics and structural proteomics.
 Returning to India, Bagler joined the CSIR-Institute of Himalayan Bioresource Technology as a scientist before moving to the Indian Institute of Technology Jodhpur as an assistant professor and later the Dhirubhai Ambani Institute of Information and Communication Technology.

 In March 2015, Bagler was removed from the position of assistant professor at the Indian Institute of Technology Jodhpur.
 Students protested the termination.
-Bagler moved to Indraprastha Institute of Information Technology.
-He became a professor at Indraprastha Institute of Information Technology.
+Bagler moved to Indraprastha Institute of Information Technology and became a professor there.

 Research

 Bagler's research focuses on identifying the molecules in food ingredients responsible for creating flavour and investigating how this information can be used to understand how various combinations taste and behave in the body without trial and error, which can be time consuming and wasteful.